open-compensation-token-license/license-token-website/wikisrc/art-blocks-and-the-future-of-open-source-with-blockchain.md

 ### How Does Art Blocks Work?

-Art Blocks operates on the Ethereum blockchain, taking advantage of smart contracts to deploy and verify art pieces.
+Art Blocks operates on the Ethereum blockchain, taking advantage of [smart contracts on blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain) to deploy and verify art pieces.
 Here's a basic overview of how the platform works:

 1. **Artist Submission:** Artists submit a script written in a programming language such as JavaScript or Processing.
 This script defines how the artwork is generated, including variables and constraints to ensure each piece is unique.